13 days from £7425pp plus international flights.

 International flights and taxes; meals not mentioned; premium drinks at lodges; park fee increases; insurance; visas; vaccinations; personal expenses and tips.

-Getting there: This trip starts in Harare and ends in Victoria Falls.
+This trip starts in Harare and ends in Victoria Falls.
 It is possible to start and end the trip in Victoria Falls for an additional cost.

 This upmarket B&B is located in a quiet residential suburb of Harare.